Welcoming Communities for More Than 150 Years

 About Welcoming Week

-Welcoming Week, founded by Welcoming America, is an annual celebration bringing together thousands of people and hundreds of local events that celebrate the contributions of immigrants and refugees and the role communities play in fostering greater welcome.
+Welcoming Week, typically celebrated in September in the United States and other parts of the world, was founded by Welcoming America.
+It is an annual celebration bringing together thousands of people and hundreds of local events that celebrate the contributions of immigrants and refugees and the role communities play in fostering greater welcome.

-Welcoming Week is September 8-17 across the country and now expanding to other parts of the world.
 Welcoming America is leading a movement of inclusive communities becoming more prosperous by making everyone who lives there feel like they belong.
-Welcoming America believes that all people, including immigrants, are valued contributors and vital to the success of both our communities and our shared future.
+They believe that all people, including immigrants, are valued contributors and vital to the success of both our communities and our shared future.
 Learn more at welcomingamerica.org

-This Welcoming Week, let's declare that #BelongingBeginsWithUS - that each and every one of us has the power to help others, regardless of their background, to feel like they are seen, embraced, welcomed, and included in our communities.
-Join us for an exciting lineup of socially distanced outdoor family lineup of community events, virtual activities, newcomer information sessions, virtual cooking classes, and in-person group fitness classes.
-All the events are free of charge and open to the public.
+This Welcoming Week, let's remember that each and every one of us has the power to help others, regardless of their background, feel like they are seen, embraced, welcomed, and included in our communities.
+Join us for a variety of community events and activities, free of charge and open to the public.

 .